What’s New in Palm Springs

 Thompson Palm Springs – 414 N Palm Canyon

 The new Thompson Hotel Palm Springs, which opened in October 2024, is a luxurious addition to the city’s hospitality scene, perfectly situated between downtown and the Uptown Design District.
 This stylish retreat features bungalow-style rooms with sweeping views of the surrounding mountains and treetops.
 The hotel is known for its sophisticated design and cultural influences.
-It offers guests an elevated experience with two outdoor pools, rooftop dining at the Lola Rose Grand Mezze, and a Napa Valley tasting room.
-The property also includes over 35,000 square feet of retail and dining spaces.
-With event spaces like the 6,200-square-foot San Jacinto Ballroom and the exclusive Upper Stories tower coming soon, the Thompson Palm Springs is designed to cater to both luxury travelers and event planners looking for a modern yet tranquil desert escape.
+It offers guests an elevated experience, including two outdoor pools, rooftop dining at Lola Rose Grand Mezze, and a Napa Valley tasting room.
+The property also includes more than 35,000 square feet of retail and dining space.
+With event spaces such as the 6,200-square-foot San Jacinto Ballroom and the upcoming exclusive Upper Stories tower, the Thompson Palm Springs is designed to cater to both luxury travelers and event planners seeking a modern yet tranquil desert escape.

 The Cactai – 312 E Camino Monte Vista

 The Cactai is a beautifully restored midcentury boutique hotel in Palm Springs that combines desert charm with contemporary comfort.
 The suites offer over 750 square feet of luxury, accommodating up to four guests with separate living and sleeping areas, a fully equipped kitchen, and a private patio with serene pool views.
-Superior rooms, ideal for small groups or couples, provide 450-500 square feet of comfort with a pool view and full kitchen or a private patio with a kitchenette featuring a king-sized bed and queen futon sofa.
-For a cozy retreat, standard rooms range from 350 to 400 square feet, comfortably fitting four guests with a kitchenette and relaxing garden views.
+Superior rooms, ideal for small groups or couples, provide 450-500 square feet of comfort with a pool view and a full kitchen or a private patio with a kitchenette featuring a king-sized bed and queen futon sofa.
+For a cozy retreat, standard rooms range from 350 to 400 square feet and comfortably accommodate four guests, featuring a kitchenette and relaxing garden views.

 Yara Hotel – 221 E Sonora Road

 The Yara Hotel is a 21+, 10-room boutique desert oasis nestled beneath the San Jacinto mountains.
 Revived and redesigned, this Spanish-style hotel has become a serene retreat for slow living.
-Inspired by the natural beauty of the desert, the Yara Hotel creates a faraway feel with intentional details reminiscent of the Mediterranean.
+Inspired by the desert's natural beauty, the Yara Hotel creates a sense of remoteness with intentional details reminiscent of the Mediterranean.

 Yara offers a complimentary breakfast, poolside drink service with a curated natural wine list, premium cocktails, and a boutique selection of beers and seltzers.
 Yara will soon offer an exclusive communal prix fixe chef’s tasting menu with wine pairing for dinner.